home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 1. Open UniFi Protect and click on *Devices*
 1. Select *Manage* in the Menu bar at the top
 1. Click on the + sign next to RTSP
-1. Enable minimum 1 stream out of the 3 available.
-The Stream with the Highest resolution as the default enabled one.
+1. Enable a minimum 1 stream out of the 3 available.
+The Stream with the Highest resolution is the default enabled one.

 {% include integrations/config_flow.md %}